Only AOB registered auditors can audit public interest company - PakObserver

 AOB has now registered audit firms that have satisfactory quality control review (QCR) rating.
 AOB registers audit firms based on the recommendation of the Quality Assurance Board established by the Institute of Chartered Accountants of Pakistan (ICAP).
 This list of audit firms is available on the website of AOB and it will be updated on an ongoing basis.

-Starting from 23 April 2018, AOB inspectors are beginning their field work in Lahore and Karachi for a thorough review of ICAP’s QCR framework.
+Starting from 23 April 2018, AOB inspectors are beginning their field work in Lahore and Karachi for a thorough review of ICAP’s QCR framework.—PR